docker/docs/engine/security/trust/trust_delegation.md

 By default the `$ docker trust` commands are expecting the Notary server URL to be the same as the Docker Registry URL specified in the image tag.
-When using the Docker Hub or Docker Trusted Registry this is the case as a internal proxy redirects the request, however for self hosted environments or 3rd party registries you will need to specify an alternative URL for the notary server.
+When using the Docker Hub or Docker Trusted Registry this is the case as a internal proxy redirects the request; however for self hosted environments or 3rd party registries you will need to specify an alternative URL for the notary server.
 This is done with: